12 Signs You Need to Visit an Eye Doctor

 Ashira Maythamongkhonkhet/ShutterstockDry eyes

 If your eyes feel sore or like they’re full of little rocks, you could be experiencing dry eye syndrome.
 It’s a common condition, depending on where you live and who you are—women, for example, are more likely to get dry eye than men, and contact lenses, dry climates, and certain medications can cause it too.
 For relief, Dr. Andreoli recommends lubricating eye drops from the pharmacy.
 Also known as artificial tears, the AAO notes that choosing ones without preservatives may reduce the risk of eye irritation.
+(These are the best eye drops for dry eyes.)
 If that doesn’t make you feel better within 24 to 48 hours, follow up with your ophthalmologist.
 They can evaluate the best treatment for your situation.

 Afanasiev Andrii/ShutterstockTons of tears